orcfax/docs/docs/orcfax-feeds/feed-overview.md

 ## Current Exchange Rate feeds
-Orcfax offers Current Exchange Rate (CER)[cer-1] feeds that publish statements regardding the current price of a given currency against another.
+Orcfax offers Current Exchange Rate (CER) feeds that publish statements regardding the current price of a given currency against another.
 This includes feeds such as ADA-USD and FACT-ADA

 For a feed of type CER, the naming convention is [{{base-currency}}-{{quote-currency}}][cer-2].